 Front Runner Spare Tire Mount Braai / BBQ Grate

-Originally based out of Stockholm, Sweden, camp cooking brand Primus also has some great products to help you get the most out of your open-fire cooking.
+These brands also have some great products to help you get the most out of your open-fire cooking.
 Here are a few that I think are perfect for the overlander as they fold flat and take up very little space when not in use:

-The Primus Aeril Stove is a grill for the campfire for wherever you roam.
+The Snow Peak Tabiki is a grill and raised firebox for wherever you roam.
 It folds flat for compact packing in cars, and the stainless steel construction keeps it sturdy for seasons of cooking camp meals traditionally.
 The grill grate adjusts its height closer or farther from the fire for customized control.

 Primus Kamoto OpenFire Pit – Large